cosinekitty/sapphire/Env.md

 Env is a combination pitch detector and envelope follower.
 Given an input audio signal, Env tries to detect the loudness and musical pitch of a single tone in it.

 Env is based on the pitch detector and envelope follower in the Surge XT [TreeMonster](https://library.vcvrack.com/SurgeXTRack/SurgeXTFXTreeMonster) module.
-Thanks to [Paul Walker](https://github.com/baconpaul/) for ideas and encouragement in this project!
+Thanks to [BaconPaul](https://github.com/baconpaul/) for ideas and encouragement in this project!

 ## Controls